mindmapsai/MDAT-final-maybe/VERCEL_DEPLOYMENT.md

 - Update `ALLOWED_ORIGINS` in Render with your Vercel domain

 ## Troubleshooting
-If you get "No entrypoint found" error:
+If you get "No Output Directory" error:
 1. Ensure the **Root Directory** is set to `./` in Vercel
-2. Check that the build completes successfully
+2. Check that the `multi-department-system/build/` directory is created after build
-3. Verify the `build` directory contains `index.html`
+3. Verify the build completes successfully in the deployment logs